-- GMP-EECM uses twisted Edwards curves $ax^2+y^2 = 1+dx^2y^2$ with inverted Edwards coordinates with $\varphi = 1/x$ whereas GMP-ECM uses Montgomery curves with Montgomery coordinates. - GMP-EECM handles the prime factors $\pi$ of s in batches, whereas GMP-ECM handles each prime factor separately.
+- GMP-EECM uses twisted Edwards curves $ax^2 + y^2 = 1 + dx^2y^2$ with inverted Edwards coordinates with $\varphi = 1/x$ whereas GMP-ECM uses Montgomery curves with Montgomery coordinates. - GMP-EECM handles the prime factors $\pi$ of s in batches, whereas GMP-ECM handles each prime factor separately.
 GMP-EECM computes the product t of a batch, replaces P with [t]P, and then moves on to the next batch.
 We do not insist on batching all of the primes together (although we have done this in all computations so far); the cost of the multiplications to compute t should be balanced against the time saved by larger t.
 Note, however, that for small P there is no reason that [t]P should be small, so the advantage of a small base point holds for only the first batch. - GMP-EECM uses "signed sliding window" addition chains.
 These chains compute $P \mapsto [t]P$ using only 1 doubling and $\epsilon$ additions for each bit of t.
 Here $\epsilon$ converges to 0 as t increases in length; this is why a larger t saves time.
+The savings are amplified by the fact that an addition is somewhat more expensive than a doubling.
 Note that these chains are not compatible with Montgomery coordinates; they are shorter than any differential addition chain can be.